PragnaNagendra/Project-House-Prices---Advanced-Regression-Techniques/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 Other Comments:

-•	Experimenting with different ensemble methods, such as stacking or blending, to combine the predictions of multiple models for improved performance.
+•	Experiment with different ensemble methods, such as stacking or blending, to combine the predictions of multiple models for improved performance.
-•	Discussing the computational resources required to deploy the model, such as memory and processing power, and how to optimize them for efficiency.
+•	Discuss the computational resources required to deploy the model, such as memory and processing power, and how to optimize them for efficiency.
 •	Considering the need for real-time predictions and designing a system architecture that can handle high throughput and low latency requirements.
 •	Acknowledging any collaborators or contributors who assisted with data collection, preprocessing, or model development.